12bobs/qcaa-macbeth-notes/src/site/notes/English/Analysis.md

 - [[English/Context for Shakespeare\|Context for Shakespeare]]
 - [[English/Character Analysis - Macbeth\|Character Analysis - Macbeth]]
 ### Key themes
+I realise that some of the formatting is broken but I'm too lazy to fix it.
 - [[English/Ambition\|Ambition]]
 - [[English/Guilt\|Guilt]]
 - [[English/Deception\|English/Deception]]